Antenna

 If this is None, the field powers are calculated for all zenith angles between 0 and 180 degrees.

-If this is a list or numpy array, it specifies the azimuth angles (in degrees) used to calculate the field powers.
+If this is a list or NumPy array, it specifies the azimuth angles (in degrees) used to calculate the field powers.

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)